dotnet/runtime/docs/design/mono/wasm-threads.md

      - in single-threaded build of the runtime, all of this is NOOP.
 That's why it works on UI thread.
 2. UI thread in the browser can't synchronously block
      - you can spin-lock but it's bad idea.
+         - Deadlock: when you spin-block, the JS timer loop and any messages are not pumping.
+But code in other threads may be waiting for some such event to resolve.
          - It eats your battery
          - Browser will kill your tab at random point (Aw, snap).
          - It's not deterministic and you can't really test your app to prove it harmless.